Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 Vilification is the public incitement of hatred, serious contempt or severe ridicule of a person on the basis of the race, religion, sexuality or gender identify of a person or members of a group.
 It can take several forms including hate-speech, graffiti, websites and the distribution of propaganda or other forms of offensive literature.
 Vilification includes threatening physical harm to a person or their property or inciting others to threaten physical harm to a person or to their property.
 Vilification is an offence against the Anti-Discrimination Queensland Act 1991.

-Workplace Bullying, under the Fair Work Act 2009, occurs where an individual or group of individuals repeatedly behaves unreasonably towards an Employee or group of Employees at work, and that behaviour creates a risk to health and safety.
+Workplace Bullying and Harassment, under the Fair Work Act 2009, occurs where an individual or group of individuals repeatedly behaves unreasonably towards an Employee or group of Employees at work, and that behaviour creates a risk to health and safety.
 Within this definition:

 TRIM Record No